 We strongly believe that invasive or laboratory-style testing of animals in the pet food industry is a cruel and outdated practice and one which we hope will decline.

-However, given that Jinx is a relatively small brand that only came into existance a few years ago, the lack of recalls in its lifetime is not a shock.
+However, given that Jinx is a relatively small brand that only came into existence a few years ago, the lack of recalls in its lifetime is not a shock.

-We hope that Jinx carries this recall-free record forward for as long as it cans and aims to improve its safety and quality processes during the production of its food.
+We hope that Jinx carries this recall-free record forward for as long as it can and aims to improve its safety and quality processes during the production of its food.

 Regardless of their current recall record, we encourage all dog owners to be vigilant of any future recalls from Jinx or any other dog food brand to ensure that their dogs remain healthy and safe.